thehyve/transmart-core/docs/subject-sample-mapping.md

 - `SAMPLE_CD` is the name of the assay (here synonymous with "sample").
   Required.
 - `PLATFORM` is the GPL id of the corresponding platform.
-Must be given; the platform must have already been loaded; must be the same for all rows; must be uppercase.
+Must be given; the platform must have already been loaded; must be the same for all rows.
+The value will be uppercased.
   It will be used to replace the `PLATFORM` placeholder in `CATEGORY_CD`.
 - `SAMPLE_TYPE` will be used to fill `sample_type` in
   `de_subject_sample_mapping`.
 It will also be used to replace